 The most popular awards for Cub Scouts are the advancement awards.
 Scouts do requirements to advance and earn their badges of rank: Bobcat, Lion Cub, Tiger, Wolf, Bear, Webelos, and the Arrow of Light Award.
 The Arrow of Light is the highest award in Cub Scouting.
 Through a number of required and elective Adventures, Cub Scouts get to learn about favorite subjects such as outdoor skills, health and fitness, duty to God, teamwork and cooperation, art, math, science, music, citizenship, and more.
 No matter a Scout's interest, there are activities to learn more about it, or try something new!
 All you have to do is Do Your Best!

 There is a reason for everything boys do in Cub Scouting.
-Apart from the fun and excitement, the aim of Cub Scouting is to help boys grow into good citizens who are strong in character and personally fit.
+Apart from the fun and excitement, the aim of Cub Scouting is to help boys and girls grow into good citizens who are strong in character and personally fit.
 This is why we say that Cub Scouting is fun with a purpose.